 Sec.
-34B-21. - Water quality for domestic water systems.
+34B-21 22. - Water quality for domestic water systems Domestic water system storage requirements.

-Water provided for domestic purposes by systems subject to this chapter shall not exceed the maximum containment levels established by the California Department of Public Health for Inorganic Chemicals and for all Secondary Standards as listed in 22 CCR Sections 64431 through 64432.8; and Sections 64449 through 64449.4, as hereinafter amended, except as provided in Section 34B-23 of this chapter.
+Water provided for domestic purposes by systems subject to this chapter shall not exceed the maximum containment levels established by the California Department of Public Health for Inorganic Chemicals and for all Secondary Standards as listed in 22 CCR Sections 64431 through 64432.8; and Sections 64449 through 64449.4, as hereinafter amended except as provided in Section 34B-23 of this chapter.